Mohamedj2020/PersonalPortfolio/README.md

 ## 🌟 Overview

 This portfolio represents my technical skills, academic projects, and professional experience.
-As a junior at The Ohio State University studying Computer Science, I've designed this site to demonstrate both my development capabilities and my growth in the field of software engineering.
+As a senior at The Ohio State University studying Computer Science, I've designed this site to demonstrate both my development capabilities and my growth in the field of software engineering.

 ## ✨ Features